-- Three program years (final year in BC-based internship courses)
+- Three program years (final year in BC-based practice education courses)

 The curriculum includes general biological and social sciences courses and specialized dietetics courses, such as basic and applied human nutrition, food and food systems management, and professional dietetic practice.

 In contrast to other nutrition-related majors offered by the faculty, the Dietetics Major has specific applicant selection procedures geared to the needs of the dietetics profession and includes courses and practicum placements to assist students to develop skills for professional dietetic practice.

 Years 1 & 2 involve pre-program foundational courses, including biology, chemistry, and general nutrition.
 This coursework may be completed at UBC, or at other universities or colleges.

 Years 3 & 4 involve a range of courses that provide foundational knowledge to prepare students for nutrition care, population and public health, and management roles in dietetics.
 This coursework must be completed at UBC.

-Year 5 is the dietetic internship year.
+Year 5 is the dietetic practice education year.
 Students apply their academic knowledge in a variety of practice settings, including hospitals, long term care facilities, and community organizations.

 See Year 3 & 4 Course Requirements for a more comprehensive list of the program courses.

-The internship consists of 3 practice education courses, involving 39 weeks of full time experience in varied practice settings.
-Under the supervision of RD preceptors, interns develop confidence and proficiency in performing professional duties and responsibilities.
-The UBC dietetic internship is nationally accredited, so has been designed to prepare students to achieve the entry to practice requirements of the Integrated Competencies for Dietetic Education and Practice.
+The practice education year consists of 3 courses, involving 39 weeks of full time experience in varied practice settings.
+Under the supervision of RD preceptors, students develop confidence and proficiency in performing professional duties and responsibilities.
+The UBC dietetic practice education year is nationally accredited, so has been designed to prepare students to achieve the entry to practice requirements of the Integrated Competencies for Dietetic Education and Practice.

 Structure of the Practice Education Courses

-The internship includes several modules: orientation (1 week), research (2 weeks and weekly project time), nutrition care (22 weeks), population and public health (4 weeks), management (8 weeks), and elective (2 weeks).
+Practice education includes several modules: orientation (1 week), research (2 weeks and weekly project time), nutrition care (22 weeks), population and public health (4 weeks), management (8 weeks), and elective (2 weeks).
 Longer modules may be divided into multiple placements in different settings.
-No two students have an identical internship but all have multiple opportunities to experience different facets of practice.
+No two students have an identical practice education year but all have multiple opportunities to experience different facets of practice.

 Each year 5 student is placed at one of 8 BC health authority core sites.
 These include: